President, International Seafood Sustainability Foundation

 Dr. Restrepo holds a PhD in Population Dynamics from the University of Miami, as well as a BSc in Marine Science and Biology from the University of Miami.

-As Senior Vice President, Operations, Pat Hart is responsible for planning, organizing and directing ISSF’s administrative staff to support and enhance ISSF’s science-based initiatives for the long-term conservation and sustainable use of tuna stocks, reducing bycatch and promote a healthy marine ecosystem.
+As Director, Operations, Pat Hart is responsible for planning, organizing and directing ISSF’s administrative staff to support and enhance ISSF’s science-based initiatives for the long-term conservation and sustainable use of tuna stocks, reducing bycatch and promote a healthy marine ecosystem.

 Prior to joining ISSF, Hart founded (1999) and was the principal at H+M, a marketing firm that specialized in business-to-business communications.
 At H+M, Hart was the lead strategist and copywriter as well as the business manager.
 Earlier in her career, Hart was an advertising account service professional where she directed creative and strategic development and managed budget allocations for various clients.
 Hart has worked closely with the ISSF leadership since 2009 on developing the brand and communicating the organization’s strategic initiatives, such as Make the Commitment, A Global Improvement Plan; ProActive Vessel Register; Strategic Plan 2010-2012; and Bycatch Reduction.
 Hart graduated from the University of Pittsburgh with a BA in Creative Writing.